achannarasappa/blog/source/_posts/functional-programming-in-go-with-generics.md

 ---
 title: Functional programming in Go with generics
-date: 2021-05-14 19:00:00
+date: 2021-05-25 19:00:00
 tags:
 ---

-Functional programming is an increasing popular programming paradigm with many languages support and adding support for functional features.
+Functional programming is an increasing popular programming paradigm with many languages building or already supporting it.
 Go already supports some of these features such as first-class and higher order functions and enabling functional programming.

 One key feature that's been missing from Go is generics.
 Without this feature, functional Go libraries and applications are forced down one of two paths: type safe + use-case specific or type-unsafe + use-case agnostic.
 With the upcoming release of Go 1.18 in early 2022, [generics are expected to be added to the language](https://blog.golang.org/generics-proposal) which will enable new sorts of functional programming solutions in Go.